guptakshay01/Simple-Blockchain-Application/README.md

 # Sample-Blockchain-Application
 Created a simple blockchain application using Javascript.
+Used crypto-js library of Javascript to implement SHA256.

 Following functionalities are implemented:
   1. Creating a blockchain in the form of array.